sssssswh/sssssswh.github.io/_pages/cv.md

 ======
 * Mar 2025: Research Assistant
   * Victoria University of Wellington
-  * Collaborated with Manaaki Whenua – Landcare Research to develop advanced AI models for segmenting individual tree crowns from aerial imagery in the Wellington region.
-	* Worked with the team to assess project progress, and communicated key findings through reports and presentations.
   * Supervisors: Bing Xue, Mengjie Zhang
-  *

 * Sep 2024: Intern at Digital \& AI Team
   * Callaghan Innovation
   * Enhanced large language model responses by fine-tuning the retrieval-augmented generation (RAG) component, focusing on retrieval improvements and prompt engineering.